Updated Feb 2026

 What Must You Tell Buyers?

-What Defects are Material in Tennessee?
+What Counts as a Material Defect in Tennessee?

-What Defects are Not Material in Tennessee?
+What Does Not Count as Material in Tennessee?

-What if I Fail to Disclose Material Defects?
+What Happens if You Fail to Disclose?

 If you have legal questions about your Tennessee real estate or want to know more about your legal rights, contact Collins Legal.